Trump victory could spell defeat for EU-U.S. trade deal

 "Opposition to TTIP is strong, particularly in the light of the results of the election last night," Jeffrey Franks, director of the IMF's Europe office, told a trade conference.

-(Additional reporting by Alastair Macdonald in Brussels, Georgina Prodhan in Frankfurt; editing by Giles Elgood)
+Additional reporting by Alastair Macdonald in Brussels, Georgina Prodhan in Frankfurt and Michael Nienaber in Berlin; editing by Giles Elgood

-WASHINGTON, - U.S. wholesale inventories in September rose slightly less than previously reported, the Commerce Department said on Wednesday.

-WASHINGTON Donald Trump's economic advisor Peter Navarro on Wednesday sought to reassure the markets, saying the Republican president-elect would help boost economic growth once in the White House, aided by a Republican-controlled Congress.